Thoracic Aortic Dissection

 Magnetic Resonance Imaging (MRI)

 While MRI has excellent test characteristics for diagnosis or exclusion of this condition, it is almost never an appropriate test to diagnose acute aortic dissection in the emergency department.
 In the majority of hospitals, the physical distance between the MRI magnet and the emergency department is too great to be safe for patient care.
 In addition, MRI studies take longer to obtain.
 Finally, issues with incompatible metal implants or implanted biomedical devices (e.g., pacemaker) may limit which patients can safely approach the magnet.
 As an emergency department imaging modality for this indication, MRI should be used only as a last resort, in select cases among absolutely stable patients and with the direct input of your cardiothoracic surgery consultant.
-As a means of following repaired or chronic aortic dissections, this is an excellent modality.
+As a means of following repaired or chronic aortic dissections, this is an excellent option.

 Transesophageal echocardiography (TEE)

-The primary benefits of TEE are that it allows for bedside diagnosis of this condition in unstable patients who should not leave the department. to obtain an imaging study.
+The primary benefits of TEE are that it allows for bedside diagnosis of this condition in unstable patients who should not leave the department to obtain an imaging study.
 The sensitivity and specificity closely mirror those of CTA in capable hands, and the patient need not be exposed to radiation or potentially nephrotoxic iodinated contrast agents.
 Finally, TEE is a dynamic test that allows for assessment of aortic valve structure and function, as well as the presence or absence of an intimal flap in the aortic root, arch, and descending thoracic aorta.
 Questions about aortic insufficiency can be answered directly.
 This procedure does not necessarily require endotracheal intubation, though one should appreciate that the anxiety associated with the procedure in an awake patient may complicate heart rate and blood pressure management.

 Transthoracic echocardiography (TTE)